-Despite this shortcoming of this orographic-type GWD parameterization, we have decided to keep it presently in the UIUC 24-L ST-GCM for three reasons.
+Despite this shortcoming of the GWD parameterization, we have decided to keep it presently in the UIUC 24-layer ST-GCM for three reasons.
 First, it does greatly improve the simulation in the troposphere and near the surface.
 Second, how to parameterize tropospheric/lower stratospheric subgrid-scale GWD in GCMs is still not settled.
 It is even less clear than how to parameterize subgrid-scale GWD in the mesosphere.
-Some basic questions remain to be solved [World Climate Research Project, 1998].
-Third, some improved GWD parameterization schemes incorporating anisotropic orography and considering spectral property and different sources of subgrid-scale gravity waves have been developed recently [e.g., Medvedev and Klaassen, 1995; Hines, 1997a, b; Alexander and Dunkerton, 1999; Gregory et al., 1998; Medvedev et al., 1998].
-For example, the scheme developed by Alexander and Dunkerton [1999] can be applied in principle to subgrid-scale gravity waves in GCMs generated by mountains, tropical convection, and wind shear.
+Some basic questions remain to be solved (SPARC 1998).
+Third, some improved GWD parameterization schemes that can resolve the spectral property and different sources of subgrid-scale gravity waves have been developed recently (e.g., Alexander and Dunkerton 1998; Hines 1997a,b) and are being tested.
+For example, the scheme developed by Alexander and Dunkerton (1998) can be applied in principle to subgrid-scale gravity waves in GCMs generated by mountains, tropical convection, and wind shear.
 We look forward to evaluating these newly developed GWD parameterizations in the future.